-In the past decade we have seen companies defined by how their leadership responded to a cybersecurity incident.
+In the past decade we have seen companies defined by how their leadership responded to a cyber security incident.
 The most prominent incident is a data breach, which is becoming a too common occurrence, involving billions of people.
 The data of 765 million people were compromised in a 3-month period in 2018 alone, a 47 percent increase over the year before.
 If your company deals with the personal data of other people, then you are a target of highly organized criminal organizations that recruit some of the top cyber talent in the world.
 This is the new reality, and preparing for it is a cost of doing business today.
+What is your incident management strategy?

 The Numbers and Costs tell a Disturbing Story